flatlayer/flatlayer-js-sdk/docs/getting-started.md

 - Dive into [Image Handling](./image-handling.md) and [Image Sizes](./image-sizes.md) for optimal responsive image management.
 - Explore [Search Functionality](./search.md) for implementing powerful content search features.
 - Check out the [Advanced Usage Guide](./advanced.md) for performance tips and best practices.
+- Learn about [Markdown Parsing and Rendering](./markdown.md) for working with rich content.

 By leveraging these features, you can create efficient and powerful applications with the Flatlayer SDK.
 Happy coding!